 There has never been a better time than now to be an independent artist.
-More easily and efficiently than ever, you can build a digital recording studio in your home, connect directly with fans through social media, and distribute your wares around the world through artist-friendly companies like CD Baby and Tunecore.
+More easily and efficiently than ever, you can build a digital recording studio in your home, connect directly with fans through social media, and distribute your wares around the world through artist-friendly companies like DistroKid and CD Baby.
 It’s a DIY world, right?
 Thanks to powerful, affordable technology, you can cover the bases — from creation to marketing to distribution to retail — without anyone’s permission, entirely on your own.

 So who needs a record label?

 The short answer is that nobody needs a record label.
 The days when only a record label could introduce and expose an artist to the public are gone.
-If you can accomplish everything a label can — produce records, design packaging and promotions, create marketing plans, build relationships with writers, convince broadcasters to air your music, track your sales, and exploit licensing opportunities — then you essentially are a record label.
+If you can accomplish everything a label might — produce records, design packaging and promotions, create marketing plans, build relationships with writers, convince playlisters to feature your music, track your sales, and exploit licensing opportunities — then you essentially are a record label.
 You are an artist who happens to own and operate a label business.

 Either way, you need a creative team.